top of page

 Running the trial!

-This is where kids can join the trial they have thought up and planned!
-They will be randomised to the 'try-it-out' group or the 'wait-and-see' group!
+This is where kids joined the trial they thought up and planned!
+They were randomised to the 'try-it-out' group or the 'wait-and-see' group!

 Follow the arrows to see how The Kid's Trial works.